 - Fairies are magical creatures that possess supernatural powers and are associated with enchantment, beauty, and grace.

-- While nymphs are often depicted as human-like beings with wings, fairies are tiny, magical creatures with wings and a wand.
+- While nymphs are depicted as human-like beings with wings, fairies are tiny, magical creatures with wings and a wand.

 Nymphs vs. Fairies